SIX33-Software/f2-background-remover/packages/react-native-background-remover/README.md

 > Note: You need to use a real device on iOS to use this package.
 Otherwise, it will throw a warning and return the original image.
 You can still use an emulator on Android.

-> Note: This only works with iOS 17 and above.
-Otherwise, you will get an error.
+> Note: For iOS 17+, uses native ML for universal background removal.
+For iOS 15.1-16.x, throws 'REQUIRES_API_FALLBACK' error to use your API instead.

 > Note: This requires Android API level 24 or above for the Subject Segmentation feature.